 470.704 - Strategies in Insurgent and Asymmetric Warfare

-This class examines the phenomenon of irregular warfare--of insurgencies and counterinsurgencies in particular--through a historical lens.
-The course will give students insight into the origins, objectives, strategies, and tactics of irregular wars, as well as the principles of counterinsurgency theory and practice.
+This class examines the phenomenon of irregular warfare—of insurgencies and counterinsurgencies in particular—through a historical lens.
+The course will give you students insight into the origins, objectives, strategies, and tactics of irregular wars, as well as the principles of counterinsurgency theory and practice.
 Through the course, you will analyze current irregular wars, understand what caused them and whether they are likely to be successful or unsuccessful, and see how they can be combated.

 470.706 - Federalism: The Interplay Between States and Capitol Hill

 State governments are the laboratories of policy innovation and in turn often fuel action at the federal level.
 There are many meaningful lessons from successes in state government policymaking that could be informative to policymakers on Capitol Hill.
 What is the nature of the relationship between legislators on the federal level and legislators on the state level?
 What are the incentives or disincentives for Members of Congress to interact with state legislators or vice versa?
 This course will address the general principles of federalism, then interplay between Congress and the state legislatures and the role that state legislatures play in shaping and driving policy discussions on Capitol Hill.
 The class will provide an in-depth analysis of specific policy issues that are currently debated on both Capitol Hill and the state legislatures in order to facilitate a comparison and critical examination of the public policy debate at the federal and state levels.
 A visit to the Maryland General Assembly for a visit with the Governor and legislative leaders is planned.